Newsletter August 2009

 Stock Photography Course

-I have finalised a date for our very first stock photography course and it will be on the weekend of 3rd/4th October.
+I have finalised a date for our very first stock photography course and it will be on the weekend of 3rd/4th October (edit: Now finished obviously).
 During the course, I will cover everything from;

 We will have practical sessions both in the studio environment as well as out and about.
 I will also cover earnings potential and equipment needed so if you have ever wanted to know how to break into this industry, come along to Dorset for the weekend (accommodation included) to learn more.

-I had dinner with the guys from Animoto earlier this year and they asked me how I thought their software could be improved.
-Whilst I already loved what Animoto did, I told them my thoughts about video and how it is creeping into the world of photography with wedding photographers in particular and could they add the facility to include video?
+I had dinner with the guys from Animoto earlier this year.
+They asked me how I thought their software could be improved.
+Whilst I already loved what Animoto did, I told them my thoughts about video.
+I explained how it is creeping into the world of photography with wedding photographers in particular.
+Could they add the facility to include video?

 You can now add short video or animation clips to your slideshows using footage from either their own library (including iStock photo clips) or simply upload your own.
 Nice one Animoto and here is my first effort using this new facility.